Channel catfish

-The channel catfish (Ictalurus punctatus) is North America's most numerous catfish species.
-It is the official fish of Kansas, Missouri, Nebraska, and Tennessee, and is informally referred to as a "channel cat".
-In the United States, they are the most fished catfish species with around 8 million anglers targeting them per year.
-They also have very few teeth and swallow food whole.
-The popularity of channel catfish for food has contributed to the rapid expansion of aquaculture of this species in the United States.
-It has also been widely introduced in Europe, Asia and South America, and it is legally considered an invasive species in many countries.
+The channel catfish (Ictalurus punctatus), known informally as the "channel cat", is a species of catfish native to North America.
+They are North America's most abundant catfish species, and the official state fish of Kansas, Missouri, Nebraska and Tennessee.
+The channel catfish is the most fished species of catfish in the United States, with around 8 million anglers angling them per year.
+The popularity of channel catfish for food has contributed to the rapid expansion of this species' aquaculture in the United States.
+It has also been widely introduced to Europe, Asia and South America, and many countries consider it an invasive species.